 For: Employers and managers Information seekers

-Violence and aggression can include any incident where a person is abused, threatened or assaulted in circumstances arising out of, or in the course of their work.
+Violence and aggression can include any incident where a person is abused, threatened or assaulted at the workplace or while they are working.

 The violence can be either directed at the person or as a result of witnessing violence against someone else.